Rev. Michael B. Safford-Kennedy

 Elaine can be reached at 920-849-4369.

 Hi!
 I’m Don Pingel, the inside janitor and grounds keeper.
-I am married to Donna and we have three adult children and two granddaughters .
-I like to sing special music for Sunday worship services.
+I am married to Donna, and we have three adult children and two granddaughters and two grandsons.
+I like to sing special music for Sunday worship service.

 Administrative Assistant to Ebenezer.
 Ashley has years of administrative experience and comes to us from St. Peter.
 She lives with her three young children and beloved dog, Rosie.
 Her favorite past times are landscaping/gardening, spending time around the fire making smores with family, and traveling.
 She loves to be outdoors but does not like the cold Wisconsin weather!